Sustainable-Open-Science-and-Software/sustainable-open-science-and-software.github.io/index.md

 # Current status

-To view the (entirely anonymous) aggregated stats/datavis/data exploration for the study, visit: [https://yochannah.github.io/sustainable-communities-tracker/](https://yochannah.github.io/sustainable-communities-tracker/)
+To view the (entirely anonymous) aggregated stats/datavis/data exploration for the study, visit:  [https://sustainable-open-science-and-software.github.io/survey-datavis/](https://sustainable-open-science-and-software.github.io/survey-datavis/)

 The source code for the above analyses is here: [https://github.com/yochannah/sustainable-communities-tracker](https://github.com/yochannah/sustainable-communities-tracker)

-Note that some of the pages have had to be removed as they would too easily reveal which github repos were participants.
+Note that some of the pages have had to be removed as they would too easily reveal which github repos were associated with study participants.

 # History